aws-samples/amazon-dynamodb-implementing-priority-queuing/README.md

 ```

 In above example, we can see that the record with ID: A-101 is placed in the queue.
 Now the status is changed to `READY_TO_SHIP`.
-In order to be going to processign stage, it will need to be retrieved from the queue, using SDK's `peek()` method.
+In order to be going to processing stage, it will need to be retrieved from the queue, using SDK's `peek()` method.

-We can obtain the queue stat at any time using the `qstat` command:
+We can obtain the queue statistics at any time using the `qstat` command:

 ```
 ID <A-101> >> Enter command: qstat